Spooky Halloween birthday celebrations in Daventry will help young mum with cancer

 Fundraisers are inviting everyone to join their Halloween birthday bash at The Pike and Eel pub to raise money for Daventry mum Lizzi England, who has terminal cancer.

-It takes place on Octiober 30 at 7pm and will include a raffle with some amazing prizes including an iPhone 11.
+It takes place on October 30 at 7pm and will include a raffle with some amazing prizes including an iPhone 11.

 One of the organisers, Tiffany Hesketh, said: "Everyone is invited to our Halloween fundraiser as breast cancer is something that affects so many people, including Beverley Martin, of the Pike and Eel, who has battled the disease herself.